joncheryl/corona-graphs/readme.md

 ## 2) Plots of coronavirus data

 A [collection](https://johnsherrill.heliohost.org/corona_graphs.html) of graphics for analysing the amount of testing for infection in each state.
-There's a big jupyter notebook in here now too with some statistical analysis.

 ### Sources